designer2k2/tbeam-lorawan-mapper/README.md

 A custom Decoder Function translates the payload bytes into a set of JSON values required by the Integrations for both Mapper and Cargo.
 This turns the Base64 Payload into values for Lat, Long, Altitude, Speed, Battery, and Sats.

-This [Decoder Function](https://github.com/designer2k2/tbeam-lorawan-mapper/blob/RadioLib_SX1262/console-decoders/unified_decoder.js)) can be pasted directly into the Console custom function.
+This [Decoder Function](https://github.com/designer2k2/tbeam-lorawan-mapper/blob/main/console-decoders/unified_decoder.js) can be pasted directly into the Console custom function.
 Do not use Decoder functions from other builds or instructions!
 The Uplink decoding is specific to the software that made the packet, so it has to match.
 (Note that HDOP is not sent in this data.)

 ### Grafana integration for custom maps

 If you want to maintain your own device map, there is an excellent [Grafana guide](https://github.com/takeabyte/helium_mapper_grafana) by @takeabyte (`@friends just call me bob`) available.

 ## Downlink

 This builds adds the option to reconfigure the Mapper remotely via Helium Downlink (network to device).
 You can change the maximum Time Interval, Distance, and Battery Cut-off voltage remotely.

-### Format your Downlink Payload.
+### Format your Downlink Payload

 You can use the `console-decoders/downlink_encoder.py` Python script to convert your intent into a Base64 Payload.
 ```